michaelbarnes7282/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    middleware, routing

 - [ ] Describe Middleware?

+    an array of functions the developer can create that is executed in the order they are declared

 - [ ] Describe a Resource?

+    in a restful API everything is a resource

 - [ ] What can the API return to help clients know if a request was successful?

+    status codes

 - [ ] How can we partition our application into sub-applications?

+    with express routers

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.